Lennord/SimpleVariablesGestion/README.md

   3. Number
   4. Integer

-Deleteing a simple variable, get info of a simple variable and get list of all simples variables.
+Deleting a simple variable, get info of a simple variable and get list of all simples variables.

 You can also in this script, configure the messages.